SquareScreamYT/conlangs/README.md

 ### Orthography

+Nimine has 2 different orthographies: ASCII-compatible and standard.
+This document will be written in the standard version.

+ASCII-compatible Orthography:

 All letters are written as their IPA, except:
 * [ʒ] is written as "j"
 * [ʃ] is written as "x"